Dukkah spice blend

 Try with our fantastic recipe using your home made dukkah and new potatoes, available in Recipes on our website.

-Prep time: 10 mins
+Prep time: 10 minutes

-Cooking time: 10-15mins
+Cooking time: 10-15 minutes

 Serves: 4